shounakshastri/Centre_Folding_Strategy/README.md

 This code is written in MATLAB and, depending on the version you are using, might require the Image Processing Toolbox.

+Clone and download the zip file.
+Extract all the files in your MATLAB folder.

 ## Files in this repository